 If you like the rugged, textured look of a paper label material but want the performance capabilities of a film, leather laminates help you achieve the best of both worlds.
-Leather laminates allow you to recreate weathered, wrinkled effect on films.
+Leather laminates allow you to recreate weathered, wrinkled effect on film labels.
 This type of laminate works best on dark colors that allow you to highlight the texture of your label, all without the fuss of having to flood paper labels with ink or deal with potential durability issues.

 Unlike other types of laminates, thermal transfer finishes are chosen more for what you plan to print on your labels in the future.
 These laminates allow you to use thermal printers to print on top of your labels whereas other lamination may prevent the ink from sticking.
 For example, a deli with a branded label may want to print the weight and price for each order on its labels.
 Thermal transfer laminates allow these types of businesses to do so, all while adding a gloss, matte, or some other type of look to their labels.

-Laminates typically adhere to film material better than paper, while varnishes conform to the nooks and crannies that can be found in paper materials.
-You can also add a varnish on top of a laminate to really make certain design elements pop.
+Label laminates typically adhere to film material better than paper, while varnishes conform to the nooks and crannies that can be found in paper materials.
+You can also add a varnish on top of a label laminate to really make certain design elements pop.
 There are so many possibilities to amp up your design and protect your label that it can be a bit overwhelming without some guidance.

-Fortunately, a good packaging company can help you weigh your options.
-At Blue Label, we work with you to identify the right details for your design, including material selection and protection.
+Fortunately, a good lamination packaging company can help you weigh your options.
+At Blue Label, we work with you to identify the right details for your design, including label material selection and protection.
 Contact us today to invest in the right labels for your business.